 One of the first questions we’re always asked about Moroccan food is whether or not it’s spicy.

 We couldn’t talk about Moroccan cuisine without first talking about the spices that go into cooking it.
 We’d have to say that the answer is, yes, it can be spicy.
 As we mentioned before, Morocco has a very prestigious location in the world.
 It’s actually on the ancient spice route.
 This means spices from all over the world also found their way into local markets.
 In turn, they reached into the kitchens throughout the kingdom.
-They’re what gives Moroccan dishes their sometimes sweet, sometimes spicy, sometimes both flavors that are layered throughout its cuisine.
+They’re what gives Moroccan dishes their sometimes sweet, sometimes spicy, sometimes both flavors in its cuisine.
 Even today, you can still walk through aromatic markets with their piles and piles of spices like cumin, saffron, turmeric, ground ginger, cardamom, paprika, hot red peppers, cardamom, white or black pepper, and cinnamon.
 All of these are essential spices in Moroccan cooking.

 You can also save yourself some time and money by looking for ras el hanou (roughly – “top of the shop”).
 It contains a blend of spices including the essential ground spices, like cumin, cinnamon, ginger, peppers and turmeric.